-Goats Peak Regional Park was established in 2014 and is 52 hectares in size.
-The park boasts stunning views and, once open, will have trails along a rocky landscape of grassland and open woodland rising up from the shores of Okanagan Lake in West Kelowna.
-View Announcement Ceremony Video
+Goats Peak Regional Park is 52 hectares in size.
+The park boasts stunning views and sports trails along a rocky landscape of grassland and open woodland rising up from the shores of Okanagan Lake in West Kelowna.

 - Beautiful views of Okanagan Lake